Germany extols Turkish security cooperation to ease row over Islamists

 "I can say that the cooperation with Turkish colleagues, security services, police and my colleagues is excellent," he said at a news conference about domestic security.

-He also said it was "close to his heart" to emphasize how well Turkish authorities dealt with the investigation of a militant attack in Istanbul in January in which German tourists were killed.
+He also said it was "close to his heart" to emphasise how well Turkish authorities dealt with the investigation of a militant attack in Istanbul in January in which German tourists were killed.

 The leaked government report said Turkey had become a hub for Islamist groups and that President Tayyip Erdogan had an "ideological affinity" to Hamas in Gaza, the Muslim Brotherhood in Egypt and groups of armed Islamist opposition in Syria.